 Carbon intensity is a way of measuring the amount (in tons) of CO2 emissions within the context of economic activity.
-This can be measured at various levels: for a country, GDP serves at the unit of economic activity (tons of CO2 per million dollars GDP); for businesses and industries, sales provides that gauge (tons of CO2 emissions per million dollars of sales).
-The metric allows us to standardize how we look at carbon intensity for companies of vastly different sizes, or in vastly different industries.
+This can be measured at various levels: for a country, GDP serves at the unit of economic activity (tons of CO2 per million dollars of GDP); for businesses and industries, sales provides that gauge (tons of CO2 emissions per million dollars of sales).
+The metric allows us to standardize how we look at carbon intensity for companies of different sizes, or across different industries.

 Although CO2 is just one of several greenhouse gases (GHG) produced by human activity, it is by far the most prevalent – about 76 percent of total global GHG emissions.5 The vast majority of this CO2 is produced by burning fossil fuels for heat, energy, and transportation.
 Data demonstrate a constantly changing mix in the sources of emissions around the world.
-While North America and Europe started weaning themselves from coal, for example, the use of this fuel grew in both India and China.6 Additionally, the share of emissions from electricity and heat production grew significantly in recent decades, surpassing manufacturing industries and construction.7
+While North America and Europe started weaning themselves from coal, for example, the use of this fuel grew in both India and China.6

 Scope 1 are direct emissions from sources that the organization owns or controls.
 These may include vehicle fleets, boilers, furnaces, or leaky air conditioning units.

 Scope 2 emissions result from energy the organizations has purchased - imported heat for a building, electricity to run equipment, or steam to drive turbines.
 These represent one form of indirect emissions.
-(Such emissions are reported as Scope 1 emissions when generated - for example, at a power plant - but Scope 2 by the organization purchasing and consuming the electricity, a dual-reporting system that depends, in part, on the methodologies used.12 )
+(Such emissions are reported as Scope 1 emissions when generated - for example, at a power plant - but Scope 2 by the organization purchasing and consuming the electricity, a dual-reporting system that depends, in part, on the methodologies used.10 )

 Scope 3 emissions, another indirect form, result from the organization’s activities, but not from equipment or services it controls.
 These might include employees’ commutes or business travel, or the transportation of products.

 Dozens of countries mandate emissions reporting from companies or facilities of certain sizes or scales.
 The U.S. Greenhouse Gas Reporting Program, for example, requires data from large emitters, fuel and industrial gas suppliers, and others who fall into 41 specific categories.
-Emissions covered by this regulation represent about 50 percent of the total GHG emissions in the U.S.13
+Emissions covered by this regulation represent about 50 percent of the total GHG emissions in the U.S.11

 In recent years, an increasing number of companies are measuring and reporting their emissions data voluntarily.
 But where and how this information appears is not always consistent.
 Some companies tuck climate-related data into financial filings; others produce full sustainability reports.
 Companies can choose from a handful of different international reporting frameworks to disclose climate-related data, risks, and strategies.
 The result is a hodge-podge of information that savvy investors must sort through.